Putham Pudhu Kaalai: Reunion

 Sadhana (Andrea Jeremiah) and Vikram (Gurucharan C) are school friends who share a passion for music.
 In the present day, Vikram is a doctor, while Sadhana follows her childhood passion and has an event management company.
 Due to the lockdown, Sadhana is forced to spend some time with Vikram and his mother Bhairavi (Leela Samson) at their house, and she gets especially close to Bhairavi.
 It is later revealed that Sadhana is struggling from a drug addiction which she believes helps her with creating music.
 Vikram and his mother help her through this phase, and she later decides to seek help from a professional to deal with her addiction.
 In the closing scene, Vikram admits that the poetry he wrote back in college was not for his then girlfriend, but for Sadhana.

 Miracle

 A young filmmaker, Michael (Vettai Muthukumar), watches a Guruji (Ezhil Arasan Babaraj) on the television.
 Two poor thugs, Devan (Bobby Simha) and Rocky (Sharath Ravi), want to make quick money by believing in the miracle that the Baba talks about.
-The story of the three intervenes to a funny climax where the thugs remain poor, Michael finds a lot of money to make his film, and the Guruji loses a few millions.
+The story of the three comes to a funny climax where the thugs remain poor, Michael finds a lot of money to make his film, and the Guruji loses a few millions.